 Health and Safety

 Students are encouraged to complete all formal physical therapy or other medical rehabilitation prior to enrollment in class.
 In some instances, students use these classes as a bridge between formal therapy and returning to a prior exercise routine.
-In these cases, students are asked to have their physician or therapist provide information so that their personal exercise plan will work to augment their medical condition and/or rehabilitation.
+Students are asked to have their physician or therapist provide information so that their Personal Exercise Plan is conducive to their medical condition and/or augments rehabilitation.
 Physicians and therapists may be asked to provide information about precautions and limitations to exercise so that any routine developed will be safe.

 Disabled Students Program and Services